 Prepare Chart for Sales Activity Template

-In the table the 35% value means that the share of the year’s sale was 35%.
-You can interpret the other elements of the matrix based on this logic easily.
+After this introduction, let’s see all the steps of the calculations!
+For the region breakdown, we’ve used percentage values.
+It is the simplest way to unfold the numbers of yearly sales.
+But first, let’s see the example of the Product A / Region I combination.
+In the table, the 35% value means the share of the year’s sales was 35%.
+You can quickly interpret the other elements of the matrix based on this logic.
 We display the values of the second table on a column chart!
-These are fixed values we don’t have to make any calculations.
+These are fixed values.
+We don’t have to make any calculations.

 And now the trick comes!

 The fifth table is interesting!
-Excel offers two solutions for lookup type searches.
-The first one is the old, but widely used VLOOKUP.
+Excel offers two solutions for lookup-type searches.
+The first one is the old but widely used VLOOKUP.
 The other is the combination of the INDEX and MATCH formulas.

-Creating Cumulative Sales Dashboard
+Creating a Cumulative Sales Dashboard

-Let’s look behind the curtains now and we will show you what kind of gears we have used to create cumulative sales report.
+Does this sound simple and easy?
+Let’s look behind the curtains now, and we will show you what kind of gear we have used to create cumulative sales reports.

-We place the sales dashboard under the main chart, it is visible that upon choosing a month from the list it is changing dynamically.
-Of course you can shape this the way you want (colors, patterns, shades, etc. using’ Shape Fill’, ’Shape Outline’ or shape effects tool.)
+We place the sales dashboard under the main chart, and it is visible that it changes dynamically upon choosing a month from the list.
+Of course, you can shape this the way you want (colors, patterns, shades, etc., using’ Shape Fill,” Shape Outline,’ or a shape effects tool.)